aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.rendering/idevice/restoregraphiccontext/_index.md

 ---
 title: IDevice.RestoreGraphicContext
 second_title: Aspose.SVG for .NET API Reference
-description: IDevice method.
+description: IDevice RestoreGraphicContext method.
 Restores the entire graphics context to its former value by popping it from the stack
 type: docs
 weight: 190
 url: /net/aspose.svg.rendering/idevice/restoregraphiccontext/